WenshuaiJiangCorn/sl-experiment-wj/README.md

 this library will automatically empty this directory, so it has to be used for all projects, animals, and sessions.

 Under the same **root** directory, the library also creates a **persistent_data** directory.
-In that directory, the library follows the same hierarchy (**project** and **animal**) as other computers used in the data acquisition process.
-Like the VRPC **persistent_data** directory, it is used to keep the data that should not be removed from the ScanImagePC even after all data acquired for a particular sessions is moved over for long-term storage.
+In that directory, the library follows the same hierarchy (**project** and **animal**) as the VRPC.
+Like the VRPC's **persistent_data** directory, it is used to keep the data that should not be removed from the ScanImagePC even after all data acquired for a particular session is moved over for long-term storage.

 ---